SOLÈS — Redefining

 - → Managing multiple brands under one roof taught me how to build a cohesive editorial voice that still gave each brand room to breathe.

-- → If I could improve one thing: a UTM-linked QR code system tied to each post would make the social-to-sales connection far more precise and reportable to brand partners.
+- → A UTM-linked QR code system tied to each post would make the social-to-sales connection far more precise and reportable.

 Ablean — Solving